Beirut International Airport

 Taxis are available outside the arrivals hall and can be organised through hotels or reputable companies online prior to arrival, and Uber is also available in Beirut.
 There are mini-buses which travel to Charles Helou Bus Station that can sometimes be found outside the departures section of the terminal building, as well as minibuses just outside of the airport grounds.

 GMT +2 (GMT +3 from the last Sunday in March to the last Sunday in October).

 Tel: +961 0 1 628 000 or 150 from inside Lebanon.

 Car rental companies located at the airport include Dealers, Budget, City Car, National, Avis, Europcar and Hertz.
 The car rental operators' desks can be found in the arrivals hall.

-Organising taxis through reputable companies online or through hotels prior to arrival is the easiest way to get a taxi.
-Otherwise, taxis are available outside the arrivals hall and be sure to agree on a price before getting into the taxi - the fare shouldn't be more than LBP 30,000 to 40,000 (USD 20 to 25) for a trip into downtown Beirut.
-A helpful tip: catching a taxi from outside the departures section of the airport can be significantly cheaper or, alternatively, Uber is an increasingly afforable and reliable option.
+Organising taxis through reputable companies online or through hotels prior to arrival is the easiest way to get a reliable taxi.
+Otherwise, taxis are usually available outside the arrivals hall; be sure to agree on a price before getting into the taxi as the fare shouldn't be more than LBP 30,000 to LBP 40,000 ($20 to $25) for a trip into downtown Beirut.
+Uber is an increasingly afforable and reliable option.